abonfo/hugo-bootstrap-carousel-lightbox-shortcode/README.md

  * **indicators** (OPTIONAL): "true" or "false", to enable or disable the bottom indicators.
 If the parameter is omitted, no indicators will be shown.
  * **dark** (OPTIONAL): "true" or "false", to enable or disable dark controls, indicators, and captions.
 If the parameter is omitted, white theme colors will be used.
 You can override this behaviour by setting your colors in your custom css file.
 * **caption_source** (OPTIONAL): "EXIF" to use the image description text inside the image EXIF metadata (it fetches the _.ImageDescription_ tag); "FILENAME" to use the file name without the extension.
 If the parameter is omitted, no caption will be shown and no css class for the caption will be given.
+* **lightbox** (OPTIONAL): "true" to apply lightbox functionality to a single canvas; "false" to not apply lightbox functionality to canvas.
+If the parameter is omitted, no lightbox functionality will be used (same as "false").

 ### Css usage